The committee unanimously endorsed the proposal at the BASIC meeting Thursday night.

 Committee member Linda Whelihan said she spoke with two school board members who said the new skatepark design will probably be accepted by the school board.
-Clark also said he hoped the school board would support the new design.

 "It looks like they are secure in their position of supporting the park.
 I feel like what we've received so far is good."

 And the committee will also have to seek a new permit from the Development Review Board, which will require a public hearing.
 The DRB already approved the larger park but the two-year permit expired and the group would have had to get a new permit whether it was sticking with the larger design or reducing the size of the park.

 "We want to succeed in the mission the Selectboard tasked us with," Clark said.
 "We are going to have the same designer, same architectural firm.
 It will just be to scale down the same design to meet the fiscal needs in this economy."

 The plan for the new design is located in the same area of Crowell Lot, and engineers who are working with the committee say the play structure that would have been moved with the larger design, will now be able to stay where it is.
 It was going to cost the committee extra money to move the play structure.
 The committee is also saving money by eliminating the bowl within the park.

 Stantec Design says it is going to cost about $6,000 to make the adjustments to the design.